Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

 \subsubsection{Regression Models}

-As the data generation by building a model is not time-efficient for metamaterials that lack the dispersion relationship, there is need for a machine learning model that can predict the corresponding quantities of interest.
-To be able to see the efficiency of possible models with different type of data set, it is also used for Bragg scattering.
-Models that are built to act as a regressor are discussed with their efficiencies, based on the RMSE value and $R^2$ score.
+As data generation by building a model is not time-efficient for metamaterials that lack the dispersion relationship, a machine learning model that can predict QoIs is needed.

-Two \emph{neural networks} both with two hidden layers are built for the regression, using ReLU as the activation function.
-First neural network predicts the first frequency cut-off point, while second predicts the width of first band-gap.
-These models are separated in order to perform hyper-parameter tuning and accuracy comparison with other models.
-For these neural networks, optimizer is selected as Adam while loss function is selected as mean squared error loss.
-For both models, the training/test subsets are divided as 0.8/0.2 of the whole batch.
-The validation set is determined by further dividing of the training set by 0.2.
-For the \emph{first frequency cut-off point prediction} model, the learning rate is selected as 0.0025, with number of epochs set to 10000.
-Additionally, weight decay is introduced as 0.3.
-The loss history for the training and validation subsets can be seen in \textbf{Fig.~\ref{fig:loss_hist_bs_regression}a}.
-Loss history graph of the neural network indicates over-fitting.
-This losses are given in terms of the MSE loss.
-The final testing RMSE value is obtained as 10.49, while the $R^2$ score is 0.9971.
-For the \emph{width of the band-gap prediction} model, the second neural network, the learning rate is set to be 0.0008, while number of epochs is 25000.
-For this model, weight decay is set to be 0.5.
-The loss history of training and validation sets is shown in \textbf{Fig.~\ref{fig:loss_hist_bs_regression}b}, which shows over-fitting.
-For the testing subset, the RMSE and $R^2$ scores are obtained as 14.93 and 0.9993, respectively.
+Two \emph{neural networks}, each comprising two hidden layers, were constructed for regression tasks, employing ReLU as the activation function.
+The first neural network predicted the initial frequency cut-off point, while the second predicted the width of the first band-gap.
+This separation facilitates hyper-parameter tuning and accuracy comparison with other models.
+Adam optimizer was chosen for optimization, while mean squared error loss was utilized as the loss function for these neural networks.
+For both neural network models, the entire dataset was divided into 80\% for training and 20\% for testing.
+The validation set was then created by further partitioning the training set into 80\% for training and 20\% for validation.
+For the model predicting the \emph{first frequency cut-off point}, a learning rate of 0.0025 was selected, with the number of epochs set to 10,000.
+Additionally, a weight decay of 0.3 was incorporated. \textbf{Figure~\ref{fig:loss_hist_bs_regression}a} depicts The loss histories for both the training and validation subsets.
+The graph of the neural network's loss history suggests overfitting, with losses presented in terms of the mean squared error (MSE).
+Subsequently, the final testing root mean squared error (RMSE) value was calculated as 10.49, accompanied by an $R^2$ score of 0.9971.
+For the second neural network model, predicting the \emph{width of the band-gap prediction}, the learning rate was set to 0.0008, while the number of epochs to 25000.
+For this model, weight decay was set to 0.5. \textbf{Figure~\ref{fig:loss_hist_bs_regression}b}, shows the loss history of training and validation sets and indicates over-fitting.
+The RMSE and $R^2$ scores for the testing subset were obtained as 14.93 and 0.9993, respectively.